 I’ve had many creative jobs: fashion designer, product manager, invitation designer, and marketing manager.
 Today, I’m adding fashion blogger to the list, knowing full well that there may be as many as 2 million of us, already.

 Why?
-Well, I’ve been reading fashion blogs daily for about two years now, and as much as I enjoy a glimpse into the New York Fashion Week runway shows, or the celebrity style shots, or blogger posts from beautiful sun-kissed cities, I can’t relate.
+Well, I’ve been reading fashion blogs daily for about several years now, and as much as I enjoy a glimpse into the New York Fashion Week runway shows, or the celebrity style shots, or blogger posts from beautiful sun-kissed cities, I can’t relate.

 Hope to connect soon,